 Education on cultural competence

-Most diversity professionals emphasize the importance of training to raise awareness of their work because they do not have the depth of understanding necessary to design, develop and implement a high-impact cultural diversity education program.
+Most diversity professionals emphasize the importance of training to raise awareness of their work because they do not have the depth of understanding necessary to design, develop, and implement a high-impact cultural diversity education program.

 Some Diversity Trainers’ Assessing Diversity, which emphasizes appreciation for the ways in which cultural differences can create value in organizations – although this view is called ‘awareness training,’ from ??
 It still lacks the impact needed to build knowledge and skills.

 Academic courses related to diversity understandably focus on the elements of knowledge.
 Giving students scholarly insight into diversity and inclusion can bring their personal values and beliefs to the fore.
-A good instructor will also provide exercises of awareness and attitude elements to provide exercises that will drive the main issues created in the scholarly work.
+A good instructor will also provide exercises of awareness and attitude elements to provide exercises that will drive the main issues created in scholarly work.